 Glenoaks turned 50 in 2012!
 Glenoaks was built in 1961.

 Glenoaks now houses approximately 670 Pre-K -fifth grade students.
-We provide English as a Second Language (ESL) and Bilingual classes at each grade level as well as house four Newcomer classes.
+We provide English as a Second Language (ESL) and Bilingual classes at each grade level as well as house three Newcomer classes.

 Glenoaks Elementary Mission:

 The Glenoaks Staff will ensure academic proficiency in each subject area and development of a strong character for all students.

 Vision for Glenoaks Elementary:

 Our students will be empowered, life-long learners that utilize their critical thinking, creativity, and problem solving skills to